khyatimahajan/Community-Connect-Platform/README.md

 3. [For python - using pymongo to read data from MongoDB](https://pymongo.readthedocs.io/en/stable/)
 3. [For R - using the 'mongolite' R package to read MongoDB data](https://jeroen.github.io/mongolite/connecting-to-mongodb.html)

+## Demonstration Video
+Watch the demonstration video on YouTube: https://youtu.be/mDJ5tji0XTg

 ### Browser Support
 Tested on:
 -   Chrome (84.0.4147)